keepthrifty/keepthrifty.github.io/_posts/2016-09-05-let-it-burn.md

 One of my favorite anecdotes from The More of Less by Joshua Becker (see my [recent review here]({% post_url 2016-08-28-the-more-of-less-review %})) was a story from Ryan Nicodemus of The Minimalists.

 Frustrated with the life he had been leading, Ryan needed to do something drastic to make a change.
-He and Joshua Fields Millburn came up with the idea of a "[Packing Party](http://www.theminimalists.com/packing/)"
+He and Joshua Fields Millburn came up with the idea of a "[Packing Party](http://www.theminimalists.com/packing/){: target="_blank"}"

 > We decided to pack all my belongings as if I were moving.
 And then I would unpack only the items I needed over the next three weeks.
 >